What is Safeguarding?

 Safeguarding means:

-• preventing harm to children’s health or development
+• preventing the impairment of children’s mental and physical health or development

-• ensuring children grow up with the provision of safe and effective care
+• ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-• taking action to enable all children and young people to have the best outcomes
+• taking action to enable all children to have the best outcomes

 Safeguarding Team